jadeynryan/TidyTuesday/Accessibility/README.md

         ![Screenshot of i want hue](images/iwanthue.png)
 -   [**Colorgorical**](http://vrl.cs.brown.edu/color)
-    -   Choose number of colors, score importance, hue filters, lightness range, and starting colors, and then click 'generate'.
+    -   Choose number of colors, score importance, hue filters, lightness range, and starting colors, and then click ‘generate’.

     -   Provides choropleth maps and various chart types to see your colors in action.